I've seen and read many perennial garden design books, but still I like Rodale's Illustrated Encyclopedia of Perennials best.

 I was lucky to find to this book I was learning about garden design and working on my first perennial garden, and used it so much over the years that it fell apart.
 But I couldn't imagine being without it, so I promptly bought another copy!
 I find myself referring to this book often while other perennial books sit on the shelf.

 The book is loaded with user-friendly information on soil, climate, planting and dividing perennials, and non-toxic pest and disease control.
-But its emphasis is on flower garden design - all you really need know to design a colorful garden is here.
+But its emphasis is on garden design – and what you really need know to create a satisfying flower garden.

 Sample garden designs for different conditions (sun, shade) are included, and there's solid advice about choosing plants that will give you color from spring through to frost.